 also see the list of presets shipped with vkdt.

-vkdt ships a few carefully orchestrated presets in the data/presets
+vkdt ships a few carefully orchestrated presets in the presets

 subdirectory of the installation. these have been created with the default